-- 1. ACTIVITY: Transportation Planning Research.
-Research and explore emerging issues, best practices, analytical tools, and general information related to transportation planning (ongoing). - 2.
+- ACTIVITY: Transportation Planning Research.
+Research and explore emerging issues, best practices, analytical tools, and general information related to transportation planning(ongoing). - 2.
 ACTIVITY: Data Collection.
 Research, access and obtain data sets needed to achieve program objectives; maintain access to KDOT and MoDOT databases (ongoing). - ACTIVITY: Database Management.
-Maintain databases and documentation for both spatial and non-spatial data; refine and improve data management processes; coordinate with internal and external partners on data governance issues (ongoing); - 4.
+Maintain databases and documentation for both spatial and nonspatial data; refine and improve data management processes; coordinate with internal and external partners on data governance issues (ongoing); - 4.
 ACTIVITY: Data Analysis.
-Process data collected through surveys and special studies for use in planning, programming, management, and marketing of transportation services and projects (ongoing). - 5.
-ACTIVITY: Data Distribution.
-Disseminate data to MARC member jurisdictions, other interested agencies, and the public; develop tools and services to publish data and information online(ongoing).

-- 6. PRODUCT: Transportation Data and Technology Strategic Plan.
+Process data collected through surveys and special studies for use in planning, programming, management, and marketing of transportation services and projects(ongoing). - ACTIVITY: Data Distribution.
+Disseminate data to MARC member jurisdictions, other interested agencies, and the public; develop tools and services to publish data and information online(ongoing). - 6.
+PRODUCT: Transportation Data and Technology Strategic Plan.
 Implement the short-range strategic plan outlined in the MPO data/technology needs assessment (ongoing). - 7.
 PRODUCT: Research Reports.
-Prepare miscellaneous, periodic research reports and analyses on transportation and land-use trends and related information as prompted by emerging issues (as needed).
+Prepare miscellaneous, periodic research reports and analyses on transportation and land-use trends and related information as prompted by emerging issues (as needed). - 8.
+PRODUCT: Transportation Talent to Industry Exchange (TIE) Report.
+Gather historical and real-time information and use it to inform strategies for growing the region's transportation sector talent pool, strengthening the talent pipeline, and aligning employer and educational stakeholder interests (Dec).

-3.3 Air Quality Planning - Lead Agency: MARC
+3.3 Air Quality and Climate Resilience Planning - Lead Agency: MARC

-- To ensure that transportation plans and programs support regional air quality objectives and do not result in increased air pollution. - To remain prepared for the possibility that the region may become subject to air quality/ transportation conformity requirements under the eight-hour ozone standard if the region is redesignated as a nonattainment area. - To support the mobile source emission reduction goals of the Kansas and Missouri State Implementation plans, the regional Clean Air Action Plan, and the Regional Climate Action Plan. - To promote compliance with the eight-hour National Ambient Air Quality Standard for ozone. - To build stakeholder support for initiatives that mitigate air pollution caused by cars and trucks. - To provide input on regional air quality plans and programs as they relate to transportation.
+- To ensure that transportation plans and programs support regional air quality and climate resilience objectives and do not result in increased air pollution. - To remain prepared for the possibility that the region may become subject to air quality/ transportation conformity requirements under the eight-hour ozone standard if the region is redesignated as a nonattainment area. - To support the mobile source emission reduction goals of the Kansas and Missouri State Implementation plans, the regional Clean Air Action Plan, and the Regional Climate Action Plan. - To promote compliance with the eight-hour National Ambient Air Quality Standard for ozone.

+- To build stakeholder support for initiatives that mitigate air pollution caused by cars and trucks. - To provide input on regional air quality plans and programs as they relate to transportation. - To facilitate implementation of transportation-related climate resilience strategies articulated in the Regional Climate Action Plan.